named-data/ChronoSync/README.md

 [![Build Status](https://travis-ci.org/named-data/ChronoSync.svg?branch=master)](https://travis-ci.org/named-data/ChronoSync)
 ![Latest Version](https://img.shields.io/github/tag/named-data/ChronoSync.svg?color=darkkhaki&label=latest%20version)

+> DEPRECATION NOTICE: ChronoSync's design is outdated.
+We recommend using more recent sync protocols, such as [PSync](https://named-data.net/doc/PSync/current/index.html) or [StateVectorSync](https://named-data.github.io/StateVectorSync/).

 In supporting many distributed applications, such as group text messaging, file sharing, and joint editing, a basic requirement is the efficient and robust synchronization of knowledge about the dataset such as text messages, changes to the shared folder, or